 - How do you view success, failure, and risk in general?

-The most common phrasing of the question is the simple, “Tell me about a time when you failed” or “Tell me about a failure.”
+The most common phrasing of this question is the simple, “Tell me about a time you failed” or “Tell me about a time you made a mistake.”
 There are some other variations on this theme as well:

 - What’s your greatest professional failure?